IoT-Insight-Lab-SEG-Capstone-Team-4/iota/docs/meeting-team-notes.md

 # 📒 Meeting Team Notes

 ## Description
-This file contains all the meeting notes taken during our weekly meetings at **5:30 p.m. every Friday**.
+This file contains all the meeting notes taken during our team meetings.**.

 ---